Xun Zi — Controversial Philosopher of Confucianism in Chinese Culture

-Xun Qing (313 B. C. — 238 B. C.), also respected as Xun Zi or Hsun Tzu, was a great philosopher, litterateur and educationist in Chinese culture.
+Xun Kuang (313 BC — 238 BC), also named as Xun Qing, respected as Xun Zi or Hsun Tzu, was a great philosopher, litterateur, and educator in Chinese culture.

 Main ideas of Xun Zi

-Kindness is the result of postnatal cultivation and effort, not instinct.
+Kindness is the result of acquired cultivation and effort, not the natural instinct.

-An appropriate combination and balance of the courtesy and the legality is the key aspect of governance of a kingdom.
+An appropriate combination and balance of the etiquette and the law is the key aspect of governance of a kingdom.

 You Might Also Like: